aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-parsing-analysis/master-email-filtering-java-aspose-email-guide/_index.md

 // Execute the query as required.
 ```

-### Filter Emails on Specific Domain
+### How to Filter Emails by Specific Domain?

-This example filters messages from a particular domain, helping to isolate relevant communications.
+Similar to sender filtering, you can restrict results to a particular domain using the `fromAddress` method of `ImapQueryBuilder`.
+This is helpful when you need to process all messages originating from a corporate partner or a specific email service provider.

+The query is executed on the server, so only matching messages are transmitted to your application.

 ```java
 MailQueryBuilder builder = new MailQueryBuilder();